timofeysie/nextjs-markdown-blog/writings/testing-ngrx.md

 * Testing Ngrx using the existing code examples to fix the failing tests and use the NgRx MockStore.

-The counter example from the official documents which I discussed in detail in a previous article is a good place to start with the basics of unit tests for Angular using NgRx.
+The counter example from the official documents which I discussed in detail in [a previous article](https://timothycurchod.com/writings/testing-ngrx) is a good place to start with the basics of unit tests for Angular using NgRx in a monorepo using the [nx cli](https://nx.dev/angular/getting-started/why-nx).

 ## Testing Ngrx